pROGRAMS

 Late entries will not be considered.

-Sixteen (16) prizes will be awarded: fourteen (14) awards available for students from Canada, one (1) for a student from the United Kingdom, one (1) for a student from France.
-The Award consists of a fully-funded educational program in Belgium,France, and the Netherlands to study global and Canadian themes from First and Second World War history.
+Fourteen (14) prizes will be awarded: twelve (12) awards available for students from Canada, one (1) for a student from the United Kingdom, one (1) for a student from France.
+The Award consists of a fully-funded educational program in Belgium and France to study global and Canadian themes from First and Second World War history.

 The Award includes: air or train travel to and from Europe for each participant; emergency medical travel insurance; accommodations, meals (with the occasional exception during free time); museum access and other educational visits, and transportation to and from all scheduled activities.